Powerlearnproject/se-day1-assignment-EdiGich/README.md

 Evaluates the overall functionality, performance, and security of the system.

 Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
-Provides final validation that the software is ready for release.
+Acceptance testing provides a final validation that the software is ready for release.
 It confirms that the system fulfils the user requirements and business objectives.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is the process of designing effective input for AI models to achieve specific outputs.
+Prompt engineering is the process of designing effective input for Artificial Intelligence models to achieve specific outputs.
-Its importance lies in maximizing the model's potential and ensuring accurate, relevant, and useful responses.
+Prompt engineering is important as it maximises the model's potential and ensures accurate, relevant, and useful responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.